For consumers For business

 Animal welfare

-It should come as no shock now to learn that Brandy Melville communicates nothing about animal welfare, either.
+At this point, it’s hardly surprising to see that Brandy Melville doesn’t communicate anything about animal welfare, either.
 There is no publicly available information, which means the brand has not been assessed for its treatment of animals and receives our lowest score by default.

-While sustainable brands with hundreds of products under $35 may not be realistic—and nor should it be, if we talk about the true cost of fashion—there are a few options out there to fill that 90s-shaped void in your soul.
-Read our articles on affordable sustainable brands and ethical 90s fashion, or check out these options below.
+While sustainable brands with hundreds of products priced under $35 may not be realistic—and nor should it be, considering the true cost of fashion—there are some more responsible businesses making clothes that are more affordable.
+Read our articles on affordable sustainable brands and ethical ’90s fashion, or check out these options below.

 See the rating.